Frequently Asked Questions

 Do you offer sports?

-During non-pandemic times, we absolutely do!
-Run by our dynamic PE teaching and coaching team, Craig Jackson and Jared Briggs, the Middle School program features co-ed teams in three sports: flag football in the fall, basketball in the winter, and volleyball in the spring.
+Run by our dynamic PE teaching and coaching team, the Middle School program features co-ed teams in three sports: flag football in the fall, basketball in the winter, and volleyball in the spring.
 Teams are inclusive and accessible to all Middle School students who want to participate.
 Players learn the importance of communication, teamwork, and sportsmanship.
 They hone athletic skills and develop a healthy competitive spirit.
 The sports program for Middle School students is included as part of tuition.

 Is it true that The Berkeley School doesn’t give grades?